BlockMen/hud_hunger/README.txt

 - Uses better textures for Hotbar
 - Uses texture for crosshair
 - Positions of builtin statbars can be changed via "hud.conf" file
+- Experimental "ItemWheel" that replaces the hotbar (must be enabled by adding "hud_item_wheel = true" in minetest.conf)

 This mod gets provided as Modpack aswell, which includes the hunger mod (https://github.com/BlockMen/hunger) More information concerning the hunger mechanics can be get there.